 - Utah is similar to New Jersey in that certain utility companies are friendlier to it than others.
 For example, Rocky Mountain Power allows for independent energy producers to be compensated at 90% of the retail rate.

 - Massachusetts compensates independent energy producers with $0.22 for every kW of excess power they produce.

-So, am I going to get cold, hard, cash for the power I produce?
+So, will you get cold, hard, cash for the power you produce?
 The short answer: probably not.

 Utility companies will offer credits for the energy you produce.
 You can then use that to pay for the electricity you draw from the grid.

 Essentially, you can offset your electric bill by “trading” your energy for theirs.
 This is generally a fair exchange.